-At Old Clee Primary Academy (OCPA) we have planned a Personal, Social and Health Education (PSHE) curriculum alongside the Sex and Relationship Education (SRE), which links closely to the guidance from the PSHE association’s Programme of Study.
-Our curriculum has been planned to meet the needs of our pupils specifically and has been formulated from what we know of our children, what the data collected and collated by Public Health England (Child and Maternal Health), North East Lincolnshire Authority tells us, and by taking account of the views of Senior Leadership Team, teachers and pastoral team.
+At Old Clee Primary Academy (OCPA) we have planned a Personal Social and Health Education (PSHE) curriculum alongside the Sex and Relationship Education (SRE), which links closely to the guidance from the PSHE association’s Programme of Study.
+Our curriculum has been planned to meet the needs of our pupils specifically and has been formulated from what we know of our children, what the data collected and collated by Public Health England (Child and Maternal Health), North East Lincolnshire Authority tells us, and by taking account of the views of the Senior Leadership Team, teachers and Pastoral Team.

-This is why as a school, we have created a high quality yet informative PSHE and SRE curriculum to tackle these key problems that directly affect our children and the community and society that they live in – with the aim of embedding key life skills within our pupils such as self-value and self-worth, moral obligation, making positive choices and having high aspirations so that they become ‘SUPERB’ citizens – able to contribute positively to society
+This is why as a school, we have created a high quality yet informative PSHE and SRE curriculum to tackle these key problems that directly affect our children and the community and society that they live in.
+The aim of this being to embed key life skills within our pupils such as self-value and self-worth, moral obligation, making positive choices and having high aspirations so that they become ‘SUPERB’ citizens, and are able to contribute positively to society

 Why the SUPERB citizen?

-As a school we asked staff what important qualities we want to ensure we develop in all our pupils when leaving us, in order that they may go on to play an active and successful role in society and have happy and fulfilled lives.
+As a school, we asked staff what important qualities we want to ensure are developed in all our pupils when leaving us, so that they may go on to play an active and successful role in society and have happy and fulfilled lives.
 This is how our ‘SUPERB’ citizen approach was developed, as each of the letters embody a characteristic we want to consciously focus on and develop in our pupils across the whole school.

-We spiralise our Personal Development/ PSHE skill by teaching 2 half terms each of Health and Wellbeing, Relationships and Living in the Wider World, which is split over the year.
+We spiralise our Personal Development/ PSHE skill by teaching two half terms each of Health and Wellbeing, Relationships and Living in the Wider World, which is split over the year.

 PSHE is taught on a weekly basis for 30 minutes, however the ethos of the school means that our PSHE, Spiritual, Moral, Social and Cultural (SMSC) and Personal Development skills and attributes, underpin everything that takes place within and across the academy.

-Our plans show clear progression across the year groups, with knowledge matrices that assist teachers with lesson content, links with PSHE, SRE and SMSC programmes of study.
+Our plans show clear progression across the year groups, with knowledge matrices that assist teachers with lesson content and links with PSHE, SRE and SMSC programmes of study.
 Lessons will take a similar format as follows: